Kodava language: Consonants

 Kodava and Kannada share a lack of palatalization of word-initial *k-, which is a feature found in the Tamil-Malayalam branch.

 Writing system

+The Kodava (Kodagu) language was popularly written in the Kannada script.
+Dr. IM Muthanna, developed a script to Kodava Thakk in 1971, and as of 2022, Karnataka Kodava Sahitya Academy, a government body for the development of Kodava Language, accepted the script developed by Dr IM Muthanna as the official script of Kodava Language.
+It is also widely used across Kodagu, Although around 7 scripts were developed over a period from 1889 to 2008, Only Dr. IM Muthanna's script is considered as the most acceptable script for Kodava Language.

 The Coorgi is an alphabet developed by the linguist Gregg M. Cox that is used by a number of individuals within Kodagu district of India to write the endangered Dravidian language of Kodava, also known sometimes as Coorgi.

 The script uses a combination of 26 consonant letters, eight vowel letters and a diphthong marker.
 Each letter represents a single sound and there are no capital letters.
 A computer-based font has been created.

 The script was developed out of the request by a group of Kodava individuals to have a distinct script for Kodava Takk, to distinguish the language.
 Kodava Takk is generally written in the Kannada script, but can also be found written in the Malayalam script, especially along the borders with Kerala.
 The new script is intended as a unified writing system for all Kodava Takk speakers.

+Recently an old Kodava script from the 14th century was discovered, it is now called the Thirke script.